Swapnanil-Gupta/UFMarketPlace/Sprint2.md

 # Sprint 2

+## Details of Work Completed in Sprint 2 (Backend)

+- Created an API to send OTP for email verification.
+- Updated database with expiration time each time an OTP is sent.
+- Created an API to validate the OTP entered by the user and check if it has expired.

 ## User Stories (Frontend)

 13. **US-013**: As a seller, I want to create product listings with images to showcase my items